kanyutu707/kanyutu707/README.md

 ## 🚀 About Me

-- 🔭 I'm currently self learnig machine learning model development.
+- 🔭 I'm currently self learning machine learning model development.
 - 🌐 An astute software engineer with the ability of bringing your ideas to life.